rmap-project/rmap-loader/README.md

     mvn validate docker:start cargo:run

-Later on, load them into RMap with the loader application
+Later on, load them into RMap with the loader application (debug logging enabled in the example so request attempts can be seen)

     java -Djdbc.url=jdbc:postgresql://localhost/loader \
          -Djdbc.username=pguser